wenhongg/starter.django-react/README.md

 The /django_static/ and /media/ subpaths also serve static files.

-# How to use
+## How to use

-Place the .env file in the root folder, and add the following:
+1. Place the .env file in the root folder, and add the following:
 ```
 	DATABASE_URL=postgres://postgres:postgres@db:5432/postgres
 	SECRET_KEY=your_secret_key
 	DEBUG=True
 ```

-Run this in the react directory to generate the production build:
+2. Run this in the react directory to generate the production build:

 ```
 	npm run build
 ```
 NGINX container only serves React App's production build.

-Return to root directory and build container:
+3. Return to root directory and build container:

 ```
 	docker-compose build
 	docker-compose up
 ```

-## For Production
+## Generate production

 1. In the Dockerfile, uncomment the line `ADD . /var/www` .
 This ensures the contents of the directory is copied into the container.
 2. Modify ONLY the request URLs from React; change them from `localhost:8000/django/a/b/c` to `your-server.com/django/a/b/c`.
 3. Modify .env files accordingly.

-# Note
+## Important details

 ### Modifications to Django